Dog and Cat Registration

 Council offers an emergency after hours ranger service from 5pm to 8.15am Monday to Friday and all hours of the weekend, to deal with Animal Management and Local Laws emergencies including stock on Council-controlled roads, dog attacks, injured animals and other situations deemed by an authorised officer to be an emergency.

-For an emergency please contact council 03 5832 9700 and to report an animal emergency, please press 1.
+For an emergency please contact Council on (03) 5832 9700, and to report an animal emergency, please press 1.
 If you wish to report a local laws emergency, please press 2.

 Owners of wandering animals may be fined.
 See the Local Laws page for more information.